-Students prepare for a career in dentistry by building credentials in scholarship, leadership, humanitarian/community service, and shadowing (largely with a general dentist) in the various settings of the profession.
+To prepare for a career in dentistry you will need to build credentials in scholarship, leadership, humanitarian/community service, and shadowing (largely with a general dentist) in the various settings of the profession.
 Many students do not get into dental school the first time that they apply.
 The traits that predict success in the profession include, high academic aptitude, hard work, the ability to work well with others, good hand-eye coordination, and good judgment.

-There is no “best” major for pre-dental students nor are there majors that will make a student “stand out.”
-Students are encouraged to pursue majors in which they are most interested.
+There is no “best” major for pre-dental students nor are there majors that will make students “stand out.”
+You are encouraged to pursue majors in which you are most interested.

 The Numbers Matter and so do Grade Trends

-Students who wish to enter a dental program will require strong science and overall GPAs.
-Admissions committees also look for trends on a student’s transcript—so all is not lost if a student stumbles in their first semester or two, but then shows substantial improvement each subsequent year.
-However, they will also notice negative trends such as if a student is consistently withdrawing from or performing poorly in hard sciences or is completing them away from their home institution.
+If you wish to enter a dental program you need to have a strong science and overall GPA.
+Admissions committees also look for trends on your transcript—so all is not lost if you stumble your first semester or two, as long as you show substantial improvement each subsequent year.
+However, they will also notice negative trends such as consistently withdrawing from or performing poorly in hard sciences or is completing them away from your home institution.
 While an instance or two is not a deal-breaker, a pattern of behavior will be.
-Students must demonstrate the ability to handle difficult scientific content.
+You must demonstrate the ability to handle difficult scientific content.

 Dental schools consider the following credentials when evaluating applicants for admission: